kwbunker/PHYS-3330-Scratch/lab2.md

 5. Using your symbolic equation for $V_{out}$, solve for $R_3$.
 (This will be super helpful for use in the lab).

 ## Lab activities

+1. Read through all of the lab steps and identify the step (or sub-step) that you think will be the most challenging.

+2. List at least one question you have about the lab activity.

 ![Ideal Voltage Divider](https://raw.githubusercontent.com/kwbunker/PHYS-3330-Scratch/main/lab2fig/ideal-vd.png){#fig:ideal-vd height="7cm"}